thelang-io/docs.thelang.io/docs/guides/mutability.md

 information.

 ## Object Fields
-By default all object fields are immutable, which means you can't change them after declaration. \
+By default, all object fields are immutable, which means you can't change them after declaration. \
 To declare a field mutable, simply use `mut` keyword in front of field name.